TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-combined.md

   (Addendum 21).
 The anomaly itself, and why the period's value differs by machine, remain unexplained; reading Qiskit's own source for a matching constant was identified as the natural next step but not yet attempted.
+- **[New in Addendum 27]** A real bug was found and fixed in this session's own exact-fidelity checker (an `n_new == n_orig` special case skipped qubit remapping, producing false `exact_FAIL` results on layout-searched circuits).
+Once fixed, both Qiskit and PSF-Zero pass exact verification at the cliff and away from it.
+A wider, 5-round sweep (spare 0-24) mapped the cliff as sharp and confined to spare=0 (~250-280x at the peak, dropping to 1.0-1.7x by spare=2).
+It also found PSF-Zero itself is not perfectly stable exactly at the cliff's peak: 3 of 30 spare=0 runs showed large, unexplained slowdowns (up to 8x the median), spread across different seeds in different rounds rather than tied to one specific circuit -- the mechanism behind this is untested.

 ---